CHIPMUNK-T0T/US-stock-figures/README.md

 # US-stock-figures
-create the summry of us stock market figures
+create the summary of us stock market figures